Kroc/v80/README.md

 ### 2024/7/?: v1.0.0-dev

 - _v80_ can assemble itself via a _v80_-syntax version of _v80_!
-- _v80_ can now assemble 6502 code!
-  - _"v80x65"_ is a 6502 cross-assembler version of _v80_, self-assembled by _v80_ using pluggable ISAs.
+- _v65_ is a 6502 cross-assembler version of _v80_, self-assembled by _v80_ using pluggable ISAs.
 Support for more CPU ISAs will come in the future

 ### 2024/7/1: v0.1.3